fadawar/fadawar.github.io/_posts/2020-06-07-who-knocks-on-my-servers.md

 **Weird domains and IP addresses in Django‘s exceptions „Invalid HTTP_HOST header“**

-Few months back I worked on website for a local [city festival](https://hanusovedni.sk/en/).
+A few months back I worked on a website for a local [city festival](https://hanusovedni.sk/en/).
-It’s popular festival with lots of guests from different countries and a quite long history.
+It’s a popular festival with lots of guests from different countries and a quite long history.
 I migrated the site from Wordpress to a brand new Wagtail solution.
-We have also moved from sharing hosting to a VPS.
+We have also moved from shared hosting to a VPS.
 I wanted to progress quickly with development.
-So I launched new version of website as soon as possible with just uwsgi responding to all the http traffic.
+So I launched a new version of the website as soon as possible with just uWSGI responding to all the HTTP traffic.
-Soon after the luanch I started to get weird errors in Sentry:
+Soon after the launch, I started to get weird errors in Sentry:

 ![Screenshot of error in Sentry](/images/sentry-error-invalid-http-host.png)